tkaryadis/squery-spark/README.md

  3. has macros and its ideal language to make DSL's
  4. its dynamic simple and practical
  5. its functional allowing natural data processing
- 6. it has tree syntax, and can represent more complex pipelines
+ 6. it has tree syntax, and can represent more complex nested pipelines

 This allows Clojure to be simpler from all alternatives Java,Scala,Python.
 And because it's a general programming language we don't have to write queries